Abdulqader-Asiri/1-StartupExpansion/README.md

 ## Cleaning & Analysis

 ### The data was cleaned so we don't need to clean anything.
-### Here, we could discover the following things in the dataset:
+### Here is the full [code](https://github.com/Abdulqader-Asiri/1-StartupExpansion-Project-/blob/main/Portfolio_Project1.ipynb), we could discover the following things in the dataset:
     1. There are 150 STORES, and the MEAN of all 'Marketing Spend' = 2893.15, the MIN = 1811.00, and the MAX = 3984.00 ,,,,, and all the MEAN 'Revenue' = 39301.43, and the MIN = 15562.00, and the MAX = 68828.00
     2. The most stores in 1 state is in California = 40 stores, Texas = 17, Florida = 12, Washington = 7
     3. The most stores in 1 city is in Rochester = 2 stores, and the rest is 1